 The main aspect of treatment in chiropractic care is usually physical manipulation of the joints and the spine to bring them back into alignment.
-A chiropractor may also recommend exercises or offer health and nutritional counselling.
+A chiropractor may also recommend exercises or offer health and nutritional counseling.
 A chiropractor does not perform surgery or prescribe medication.

 What does a Chiropractor do?

 A chiropractor will then develop a treatment plan, which most often will include physical adjustments or manipulations of the musculoskeletal system, but may also include massage, exercises, or other forms of physical therapy.
 Sometimes a chiropractor will run tests for vitamin and mineral deficiencies and will recommend supplements to correct any identified imbalances.

 Initially, the physical manipulation treatments may need to be done quite frequently (perhaps a few times per week).
 As the body starts to heal, it will need fewer adjustments.
 Part of the chiropractor's job is to assess the patient's progress and adjust his or her treatment schedule accordingly.

 Straight chiropractors believe that all illnesses or diseases in the body stem from subluxations in the spine.
 Mixer chiropractors, who are the majority of chiropractors practicing today, see that as just one part of the overall picture.

 What is the workplace of a Chiropractor like?

 Chiropractors can work independently in their own private practice or as part of a larger group practice.
-Approximately 44% of chiropractors in the US are self-employed.
+Almost half of all chiropractors in the US are self-employed.
 Some may work in hospitals or larger clinics, and some go on to teach at chiropractic colleges.

 What is the difference between a chiropractor and a physical therapist?